tranghorn88/CS5720_Home_Assignment_4/README.md

 - Discriminator Loss gradually decreased, indicating better classification of real vs. fake digits.
 ## 4.Programming Task (Data Poisoning Simulation)
 ### Description:
 This code simulates a data poisoning attack on a basic sentiment classifier trained on short movie reviews.
-The attack targets reviews that reference a specific entity — in this case, "UCM" — by flipping their sentiment labels, thus corrupting the training data.
+The attack targets reviews that reference a specific entity, in this case, "UCM" by flipping their sentiment labels, thus corrupting the training data.
 This demonstrates how a small, targeted manipulation can severely degrade the model’s performance.
 ### Discussion:
 The accuracy dropped from 33% to 0% due to poisoning and all test samples were misclassified after the attack.